 LOCK UP TORQUE CONVERTER – Converter with internal mechanism that locks turbine to impeller when engaged.

 LOCK-UP TORQUE CONVERTER SOLENOID – A transaxle-mounted solenoid, operating under control of the vehicle's on-board computer, which engages the torque converter to directly connect the engine to the transaxle.

-LOGIC MODULE – A microprocessor (located in the vehicle’s on board computer) which receives inputs from the vehicle’s engine control system sensors, and generates the output signals to control engine operation an an optimum balance between engine performance, vehicle em
+LOGIC MODULE – A microprocessor (located in the vehicle's on board computer) which receives inputs from the vehicle's engine control system sensors, and generates the output signals to control engine operation an an optimum balance between engine performance, vehicle emissions and fuel economy.